2023 Solar Incentives Guide for Chatham, NJ - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, you likely think of federal incentives first.
-The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a specified percentage of your solar system's cost.
+When you think about solar incentives, you probably think of federal incentives first.
+It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
+The ITC is a tax credit that reduces your taxes by a specified percentage of the money you spend on your solar system.

 State & Local Solar Incentives